 The DNP NAC Admissions Committee reviews all qualified applicant files.
 Approximately 34 applicants are chosen for personal interviews.
 Interviews take place during January/February each year, and 17 applicants are selected to begin the program in the summer semester.
-Applicants not selected for an interview can receive guidance for subsequent application upon written request.

 Applicants selected for admission will be contacted within 2 - 4 weeks following completion of the interview process.
 Individuals selected for admission must notify the Nurse Anesthesia Concentration office in writing regarding acceptance of the position.
 A non-refundable seat fee is required to secure the candidate's position in the program.